stwpf01/Excel/README.md

 For this data a pivot table was created.
 The following fields were used (areas of fields are the headers):
 ##### Filters
+1. Parent_Category
--Parent_Category: Created by converting the "Category and Subcategory" column into two by using the "Text to Columns" function in Excel.
+   - Created by converting the "Category and Subcategory" column into two by using the "Text to Columns" function in Excel.
+2. Years
--Years: Created by using the Year formula after converting the provided dates from Unix to the Gregorian date format.
+   - Created by using the Year formula after converting the provided dates from Unix to the Gregorian date format.

 ##### Columns
+1. Outcomes
--Outcomes: Data provided for.
+   - Data provided for.

 ##### Rows
+1. Date_Created_Conversion
--Date_Created_Conversion: Creted by using the formula to convert Unix to Gregorian date format.
-The formula used was '=(((Launched_At Column/60)/60)/24)+DATE(1970,1,1)'.
+   - Creted by using the formula to convert Unix to Gregorian date format.
+The formula used was `=(((Launched_At Column/60)/60)/24)+DATE(1970,1,1)`.
 The 60s refer to seconds and minutes, respectively, and the 24 refers to hours.
 The "1970,1,1" for the Date formula refers to the year, month, and date respectively.

 ##### Values
+1. Count of Outcomes
--Count of Outcomes: Data provided for.
+   - Data provided for.

 After filtering to only provide "theater" outcomes in the Parent_Category and then sorting and filtering out "live" in the Outcomes Column, the information in the pivot table was used to create this line graph  ![Theater_Outcomes_vs_Launch](Resources/Theater_Outcomes_vs_Launch.png).